 The dangerous dog must also demonstrate a history of attacking others without provocation, or demonstrate a propensity for doing so.
 The dog need not have actually completed an attack and caused an injury in the past — you need only show that the dog was engaged in an attack, thus demonstrating their dangerous propensity.

-Defenses in Erie, PA Dog Bite Injury Cases
+Defenses in Pittsburgh, PA Dog Bite Injury Cases

 There are two primary defenses utilized in dog bite injury cases: trespassing and provocation.
 If you were trespassing on the defendant dog owner’s property at the time of the injury, then you probably cannot hold the dog owner liable for the injuries you suffered as a result of their dog biting you.
 Similarly, if you provoked the defendant’s dog — thus causing the dog to bite you — then you cannot subsequently hold the defendant dog owner liable for the injuries suffered as a result.

 Consult with an Experienced Pittsburgh Dog Bite Attorney Today

 Though dog bite injury litigation may initially appear straightforward, the circumstances of your injury can quickly give rise to complex issues that require consistent, well-informed advocacy to secure a favorable result.
 When seeking out legal aid, it’s important that you consult with an attorney who has a track record of success in litigating dog bite injury lawsuits.
 Attorneys without adequate experience navigating the complications of Pennsylvania dog bite litigation will not have the confidence or ability to effectively resolve the case in your favor.